Perdixky/ghostty-shader-playground/README.md

 # Shader Playground

-A web-based playground for creating and testing cursor shaders for the Ghostty terminal.
+A web-based playground for creating and testing shaders for the Ghostty terminal.

 ## Getting Started